pisabarro-group/WaSiMAP/README.md

-# WaSiMap
+# WaSiMAP

-**WaSiMap** is a Python tool for identifying and mapping persistent water-sites from molecular dynamics (MD) simulations of biomolecular complexes.
+**WaSiMAP** (Water Site Mining and Analysis Pipeline) is a Python tool for identifying persistent water-sites from molecular dynamics (MD) simulations of biomolecular complexes.

-The software detects regions where solvent molecules repeatedly occupy similar spatial positions across simulation frames and clusters them into **water-sites**, enabling comparative analysis across multiple simulations.
+It detects regions where solvent molecules repeatedly occupy similar spatial positions across simulation frames and clusters them into **water-sites**, enabling comparative analysis across closely related simulations.

 ---